Skip to main content

 • Tier 1 (Sliding Window) — Recent conversation history (fast, ephemeral)

-• Tier 2 (Episodic Memory) — Past cases stored in Qdrant vector database (semantic recall)
+• Tier 2 (Episodic Memory) — Past cases stored in PostgreSQL via pgvector embeddings (semantic recall)

-• Tier 3 (Threat Intelligence) — IOC knowledge base with similarity search
+• Tier 3 (Threat Intelligence) — IOC knowledge base backed by PostgreSQL, pgvector similarity search, and Redis caching

 This means an agent can say: "This pattern is similar to the APT29 campaign we investigated three weeks ago, where we found..."